hongkailiu/dptp-doc/tmp/migration_note.md

 Eventually, all jobs will be on build01 but they might run in different places during the migration process.

-_We will provide a better way to providing the cluster information.
+_We will provide a better way of providing the cluster information.
 Before it happens, we suggest the above manual steps as a workaround._

 The plan of migration:
 * prow controlled presubmits: We are in the process of this now.